 Hello and welcome to this special series – Finance Made Simple.

-Joining me today is Anuj Mathur who’s the Managing Director and Chief Executive Officer at Canara HSBC OBC Life Insurance.
+Joining me today is Anuj Mathur who’s the Managing Director and Chief Executive Officer at Canara HSBC Life Insurance.

 Thank you very much Anuj.
 Great talking to you.

 Interviewer: Anuj, you’ve been an insurance sector veteran and you’ve spent many years in this industry.
 When we buy a car or a vehicle, we are told that third party insurance is mandatory.
 But when it comes to life or when it comes to protecting your health – we still don’t have insurance mandatory in this country.
 Is that feasible according to you?
 A lot of experts say that’s the way it should be because we have such low levels of penetration and I was seeing some data that came out for last year, almost 18,000 crore, if I am not mistaken of claims that were paid out, which is very significant.
 Do you believe that if we need to get more and more people protected especially in the wake of COVID, some kind of a greater incentive to get people insured needs to be brought in this country?